Jordan Watkins: Louisville

-Watkins saw limited playing time as a freshman at Louisville in 2020, recording eight receptions for 57 yards.
-In 2021, he placed second on the team with 35 catches for 529 yards and four touchdowns.
+Watkins saw limited playing time as a freshman at Louisville in 2020, recording eight receptions for 57 yards, as well as one rush for 23 yards and a touchdown.
+He also recorded 11 kickoff returns for 198 yards.
+In 2021, he placed second on the team with 35 catches for 529 yards and four touchdowns after starting 11 games.
+That same year, Watkins returned eight punt returns for 85 yards and one kickoff return for 28 yards.
 He entered the NCAA transfer portal following the season.

 Ole Miss

 Watkins ended up transferring to the Ole Miss Rebels for the 2022 season.
 In his first year there, he started 10 games and caught 40 passes for 449 yards and two touchdowns.
-In 2023, he caught 53 passes for 741 yards and three touchdowns, earning honorable mention All-Southeastern Conference (SEC) honors from College Football Network.
+In 2023, he caught 53 passes for 741 yards and three touchdowns from 11 starts, earning honorable mention All-Southeastern Conference (SEC) honors from College Football Network.
+He also completed 12 punt returns for 114 yards, including an 70-yard touchdown return in week one against Mercer.
 He announced a return for a final season in 2024, rather than declaring for the 2024 NFL draft.

-During a game against the Arkansas Razorbacks on November 2, 2024, Watkins caught eight passes for 254 yards and five touchdowns, setting the Ole Miss single-game record for receiving touchdowns, even though he had never before had a multi-touchdown game.
+In 2024, Watkins started 12 games for the Rebels.
+In a week two win over Wake Forest, he scored a 75-yard touchdown on a pass from Jaxson Dart.
+During a game against the Arkansas Razorbacks on November 2, 2024, Watkins caught eight passes for 254 yards and five touchdowns, setting the Ole Miss single-game record for receiving touchdowns and receiving yards, even though he had never before had a multi-touchdown game.
+That week, he earned the Walter Camp National FBS Offensive Player of the Week award.
+At the 2024 TaxSlayer Gator Bowl, he scored two touchdowns in the fourth quarter, one for 69 yards, to help the Rebels defeat the Duke Blue Devils 52–20 in his 180 reception yard game.
+Watkins finished the season with 49 receptions for 906 yards and nine touchdowns, as well as three rushing attempts for 20 yards.

 Professional career

-Watkins was selected in the fourth round (138th pick) by the San Francisco 49ers at the 2025 NFL draft.
+On April 26, 2025, Watkins was drafted by the San Francisco 49ers in the fourth round with the 138th overall pick in the 2025 NFL draft.
+His rookie year, Watkins appeared in four games where he completed two receptions for 26 yards.